The biggest problems of Bitcoin that people are not speaking about

 Bitcoin is known to be used for purchasing weapons and supporting terrorism, which 99.9% of people will agree is not ok.
 By a long long way, the biggest use of Bitcoin and cryptocurrencies in practice is still for investment speculation.
 It is good to reflect on what Bitcoin is currently being used for and asking if this is adding something for society.

-Due to this lack of self-regulation, state nation regulations are attempting to regulate the entry/exit points of cryptocurrencies (exchanges) to try to limit unwanted transactions (and also ensure taxes are paid by the citizens).
+Due to this lack of self-regulation, state-nation regulations are attempting to regulate the entry/exit points of cryptocurrencies (exchanges) to try to limit unwanted transactions (and also ensure taxes are paid by the citizens).
+An EU petition has even been made to try and create some responsibility for crypto fraudulent activities mentioned above.
 There are two big issues with this:

 - It’s impossible to regulate Bitcoin users if they do not want to be regulated